 Of course, doing that takes an enormous amount of emotional honesty – both with yourself and with your partner.
 You’ve got to be willing to have the difficult conversations that you have been skirting (sometimes for years!).
 You’ve got to be willing to own your part of the marriage’s problems.

 Most of all, you've got to be willing to get help.
 Once your marriage has deteriorated to the point of being totally loveless, you and your spouse probably can’t communicate effectively either.
 If you want to try to save your marriage, getting professional help is key.

 Most of all, you’ve got to be willing to forgive yourself and your spouse for whatever happened in the past.
 You also have to be willing to work harder on your marriage than on anything else in your life.

 That’s not easy.

-On the other hand, if one person doesn’t want to work on the marriage, or if the marriage is so far gone that there is nothing left to save, then it may be time to consider getting a divorce.
+Yet, if you're both not willing to do those things, or if your marriage is so far gone that there is nothing left to save, then it may be time to consider getting a divorce.

-Of all of your choices, that one is the hardest one to make.
-Not only will you likely pay the price involved in staying in a loveless marriage, but, in today’s world, you will get little sympathy for your plight.
+Of all of your choices, that one tends to produce the worst result.
+Not only will you pay the price involved in staying in a loveless marriage, but you'll continue to suffer as you wish you were living a truly authentic life.

 Loveless Marriage v Divorce: Which One Is Better?
 Which One is Worse?